Do I need to get tested? How to take tests correctly. Mandatory HIV test in certain cases

 Leukemia (blood cancer)

 With leukemia, the number of lymphocytes changes (it can be higher or lower, but it is never normal.
-The level of platelets drops (it can be 4-5 times lower than the lower limit of the norm).
+The level of platelets falls (can be 4-5 times lower than the lower limit of normal).
 ESR in leukemia increases significantly.

 Ulcer, colitis, etc. diseases of the gastrointestinal tract

-Allows you to identify diseases of the intestines, biliary system, pancreas.
+Allows you to identify diseases of the intestines, biliary system, and pancreas.

-To diagnose Helicobacter pylori infection, which is the cause of gastritis and stomach ulcers, a urease breath test is used (one of the metabolic products of the bacterium Helicobacter pylori is urease).
+To diagnose Helicobacter pylori infection, which causes gastritis and stomach ulcers, a urease breath test is used (one of the metabolic products of the Helicobacter pylori bacterium is urease).

 Endocrine diseases